AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 In the future, it may also be necessary to test the effects of different types, particularly different colors, of sediment on the turbidity readings.
 However, the team is not yet at the testing phase and have no experimentation details yet to report.

 #### Results and Analysis
 The MAPE app code from past semesters, which utilized the Android Camera API, was unable to connect to external USB cameras, so that app was effectively abandoned and the team began researching new implementations.
 The team looked into using the OpenCV and Camera2 libraries, but these apps were unsuccessful because these libraries may not have supported the specific camera used.
-Finally, using the UVCCamera library found [here] (https://github.com/saki4510t/UVCCamera), the team was able to get the app connected to the endoscope.
+Finally, using the UVCCamera library found [here](https://github.com/saki4510t/UVCCamera), the team was able to get the app connected to the endoscope.
 Upon being connected to a smartphone via USB, the live feed from the endoscope was displayed on the screen.
 While this part of the app was successful, other tasks, such as incorporating the image processing code created in past semesters and fixing the exposure/white balance of the image, have not been implemented yet.
 Other libraries may have to be used in conjunction with the UVCCamera library in order to process the images.

 ## References
 https://github.com/AguaClara/sensor_dev/blob/master/manuals/manual_1.md